Türkiye Travelogue — Istanbul, Cappadocia & Aegean Sea

 - Fethiye → Olympos (4 days): The most beautiful route, including Ölüdeniz, Butterfly Valley, ancient Myra, and the Chimera fire at Olympos. €300–450 per person all-inclusive.

-- Marmaris → Fethiye (3 days): A slightly shorter trip includes Cleopatra's Island, the Dalyan Delta (swamp turtles), and hidden coves. €220–380 per person.
+- Marmaris → Fethiye (3 days): Slightly shorter, Cleopatra's Island, Dalyan Delta (swamp turtles), hidden bays. €220–380 per person.

-- Bodrum → Kos (2 days): Including a side trip to the Greek island of Kos. €180–280 per person.
+- Bodrum → Kos (2 days): With a side trip to the Greek island of Kos. €180–280 per person.

 Usually includes: cabin (shared or private), 3 meals per day, snorkeling equipment.
 Not included: drinks (wine from €15/bottle), port fees (€10–20), excursion tickets.